npnpatidar/FeedGPT/markdown_files/ThePrint.md

 Wed, 15 Nov 2023 22:47:02 +0000
 ### [EAM Jaishankar asks Canada to share evidence on India’s alleged link in Nijjar killing](https://theprint.in/world/eam-jaishankar-asks-canada-to-share-evidence-on-indias-alleged-link-in-nijjar-killing/1846434/)

-Article found but Couldn't summarize
-London [UK], November 16 (ANI): In response to Canadian Prime Minister Justin Trudeau&#8217;s allegations of India&#8217;s involvement in the killing of Khalistani terrorist Hardeep Singh Nijjar, External Affairs Minister (EAM) S Jaishankar has requested evidence to support the claims.
-During a conversation with journalist Lionel Barber on Wednesday, Jaishankar emphasised the importance of credible evidence. [&#8230;]
+Canadian Prime Minister Justin Trudeau has accused India of involvement in the killing of Khalistani terrorist Hardeep Singh Nijjar.
+In response, Indian External Affairs Minister S Jaishankar has requested credible evidence to support these claims.
+Jaishankar stated that no evidence has been provided thus far and urged the Canadian government to share any evidence they may have.
+He highlighted the accommodation of violent and extreme political opinions advocating separatism from India within Canadian politics.
+Jaishankar also emphasized the need for responsibility in exercising freedom of speech and expression in Canada.
+The article mentions incidents of attacks on Indian diplomats in Canada and a recent incident where Indian High Commissioner Vikram Doraiswami was stopped from entering a gurdwara in Glasgow.
+The ongoing diplomatic row between India and Canada has led to the withdrawal of diplomats and visa services.
+India has rejected the allegations made by Canada and stated that no evidence has been presented.

 Wed, 15 Nov 2023 22:15:02 +0000
 ### [Biden appoints Indian American to key position](https://theprint.in/world/biden-appoints-indian-american-to-key-position/1846433/)